Astigmatism is one of the most misunderstood optical terms…maybe because it is so hard to say?!

 Astigmatism is a condition that causes distorted or blurry vision and can be a source of headaches, eye strain or fatigue and should be treated as soon as possible to alleviate symptoms.

 This condition can worsen over time, but is easily treated with glasses or contact lenses.
-Regular eye exams are essential to monitor your child’s visual acuity, and to ensure they enjoy clear and comfortable vision.
+Schedule a regular eye exam as they are essential to monitor your child’s visual acuity, and to ensure they enjoy clear and comfortable vision.